 Many couples are afraid to share their questions for fear of upsetting or offending their spouse.
 Our aim here is to make it easier to discuss sexual questions by providing a safe, biblical framework.
 Where scripture is silent, we can look at biblical principles to help us think through what is and is not good for our marriage bed.

-We should refrain from immoral sex.
+We should avoid sexual sin.
 The Bible indicates the following are sin:

 fornication/unmarried sex (Galatians 5:19, 1 Corinthians 7:2 & 36)